melaniebrgr/learning-computer-science/04-rust/13-module-system.md

 # Module system

 - modules
-  - use
+  - pub
 - paths
+- use / as
 - crates
 - packages
 - workspaces

 ## Modules

+Modules are units of organisation, reuse, and privacy.
 Modules and use let you control the organization, scope, and privacy of paths.
-Modules are units of organisation, reuse, and privacy.
 Related functionality can be grouped in a module, imported elsewhere and access to internals must be explicitely provided.
 Module internal are private my default, but can be exposed for external code reuse by making them public.
 To sum up, a module wraps functionality and only explicity exposes `pub`lic functionality.

-Modules are useful for splitting code in logical units (modules), and manage visibility (public/private).
 A modules can contain other modules.
-Code within a module is private from its parent modules by default.
-To make a module public, declare it with pub mod instead of mod.
+Items in a parent module can’t use the private items inside child modules, but items in child modules can use the items in their ancestor modules.
 The source code,

 ```rust